-Prednisone can also be given as long-term treatment if your asthma is severe or hard to control.
+Prednisone can also be given as long-term treatment if your asthma is severe or hard to manage.

 - fluid retention